democracy-how/democracy-how/README.md

 Chile and Pinochete’s rule (and his supporters)
 The peace pact between newly established US and the monarchy ruling regime in UK How Khruschev got rid of Stalin’s supporters
+What US did in Iraq with the Sadam's army members.

 # On the importance of being united